RIT-EVT/IMU/docs/source/index.rst

 Introduction
 ============

-The Inertial Measurement Unit measures acceleration and position data for the bike using the BNO055 chip.
-This chip uses its sensors ( accelerometers, magnetometer, and gyroscope) to calculate a number of metrics, including gravity vector, linear acceleration, angular velocity, Euler angles, and the surrounding magnetic field.
+The Inertial Measurement Unit measures inertial values for the bike using the BNO055 chip.
+This chip uses its sensors (accelerometers, magnetometers, and gyroscopes) to calculate a number of metrics, including gravity vector, linear acceleration, angular velocity, Euler angles, and the surrounding magnetic field.
 The IMU reports these measurements over CAN, providing general information to the bike on its orientation and allowing other boards to act accordingly for optimal performance.
 The system is based around the built-in BNO055 chip.
 The firmware is written for the STM32F334K8U6 microcontroller designed into the DEV1 IMU.